seek-oss/sku/.changeset/moody-taxis-occur.md

 Remove support for the `--env` CLI argument

+**BREAKING CHANGE**:

+Support for the `--env` CLI argument has been removed.
 This argument was replaced long ago by the `--envrironment` argument.
-There is no existing consumer usage of this argument, so it has been removed.
+There is currently no consumer usage of this argument, so there should be no changes required.